 How do you know you're working with a Live Shape?

-If the properties panel has a shape name, you are dealing with a live shape and you can change the shape properties using the Properties panel or Transform panels.
+If the properties panel has a shape name, you are dealing with a live shape, and you can change the shape properties using the Properties control panel or Transform panels.

-If your properties panel has the word path or group as the name, it is not a live shape and you can only do basic transformations on it like size, rotation, etc.
+If your properties control panel has the word path or group as the name, it is not a live shape, and you can only do fundamental transformations on it like size, rotation, etc.